 - Buy a virtual phone number and forward calls from it to multiple numbers: That means team members can’t call out of the original phone number.
 There’s no track record of outbound calls.
 And just as before, texts aren’t forwarded.

 - Set up a business phone system with an auto-attendant (IVR) and extensions: It could work for a larger team or a company with different departments.
 For a small team though it’s overkill.
 Plus, how do you text an extension?

 Luckily, there’s a better way to share a phone number with a colleague or a team.

-OpenPhone is one of the best ways to share a phone number with your team members.
+OpenPhone is one of the best ways to share a phone number with your team members giving you a shared calling and SMS inbox.
 Here’s how you can get a shared phone number on OpenPhone:

 1. Create an account with OpenPhone

 2. During sign up, select your city or area code in the US or Canada to pick your phone number.
 You can also get a 1-800 toll-free phone number.

 You can pick a local number in virtually any city in the US and Canada as well as a 1-800 toll-free number

 3. Invite the team member(s) you’d like to have access to your phone number via the Admin Dashboard.

 Invite a team member to share a phone number